akkadotnet/Akka.Persistence.Sql/README.md

 A Cross-SQL-DB Engine Akka.Persistence plugin with broad database compatibility thanks to Linq2Db.

-This is a Fairly-Naive port of the amazing akka-persistence-jdbc package from Scala to C#.
+This is a port of the amazing akka-persistence-jdbc package from Scala, with a few improvements based on C# as well as our choice of data library.

 Please read the documentation carefully.
 Some features may be specific to use case and have trade-offs (namely, compatibility modes)

 ## Status

-- Usable for basic Read/Writes
 - Implements the following for `Akka.Persistence.Query`:
     - IPersistenceIdsQuery
     - ICurrentPersistenceIdsQuery